 Step 2

-Add the asari clams and sake to a pan and heat them over medium heat.
+Add asari clams and sake to a pan, then heat over medium heat.

 Step 3

-Once it starts boiling, cover it and simmer for about 3 minutes until the clams open their shells (it may take up to 5 minutes for larger-sized clams).
+Once it starts to boil, cover the pan and let it simmer for about 3 minutes until the clams open their shells (it might take up to 5 minutes for larger clams).

 Step 4

-Remove the lid, and sprinkle green onions over the clams.
+Remove the lid and sprinkle the green onions over the clams.

 To Store